smplcod/acpc/README.md

 13. Update `release-notes.json` for every user-facing change according to `release-notes-howto.md`.
 Assign a weight between 20 and 80 and bump the PATCH version when cutting a release.
 14. Keep user and admin code separated in `/src/user` and `/src/admin`, each containing its own `app` and `pages` directories.
 Allow duplication between them but record every instance in the "Code duplication log" section.
 15. Always render the `SubPages` component at the end of every `/admin` route, regardless of depth, so each page ends with a "Subpages:" heading and links when available.
+16. After each task, re-check navigation (see Verification steps).

+# Verification steps
+1. Open several pages: /admin, /admin/section, /admin/section/subsection — confirm each shows "Subpages" at the bottom with the full tree.
+2. Check the admin left sidebar — all URLs present, nesting correct.
+3. Check the public site left sidebar — all URLs present except /admin and its descendants.
+4. After any page structure change, repeat steps 1–3.

 # Project details

 ## Constraints